 Growing up, I loved Mutual of Omaha's Wild Kingdom.
-My fondest memories of my father are of us sitting together, watching animals tearing another creature apart.
+I have fond memories of watching animals tearing each other apart for meals.
 You won't find that in Earth, the new nature documentary.
 I figure this was to get a large family audience.
 Overall, this was a smart choice that doesn't diminish the impact of the film.

 From there, we leisurely travel south, visiting the woodland and rainforest, which provides a fantastic montage of a variety of Birds of Paradise.
-We see a humpback whale and her cub as the travel the oceans to the Antarctic, where we encounter penguins (I wonder if they're the same ones from March of the Penguins) and a herd of elephants in the Kalahari in Africa.
+We see a humpback whale and her cub as the travel the oceans to the Antarctic, where we encounter penguins and a herd of elephants in the Kalahari in Africa.

-This film doesn't shrink from suggesting nature can be deadly, but it isn't graphic; that is a plus since the majority of the audience was children.
-If they're smart, they'll understand sometimes, through no fault of our own (or the animals), death is part of life.
+This film doesn't shrink from suggesting nature can be deadly but it isn't graphic; that is a plus since the majority of the audience was children.
+If they're smart, they'll understand sometimes, through no human or creature's fault death is part of life.